economistgame/OptimClassifier/examples/index.md

 In general, OptimClassifier functions have an intuitive syntax, although some examples are shown below.

 ## LM
+<i class="fa fa-exclamation-triangle"></i>
-This section is in construction
+This section is still under construction.
+Sorry for the inconvenience

 <style>
 .hljs-literal {
 color: #990073;